 - include a type 1 "orig-ioi" header field parameter if next hop is not an AS;

 NOTE 11: Any received "orig-ioi" header field parameter will be a type 3 IOI.
 A type 3 IOI identifies the sending service provider of the request message.

+- based on operator policy the S-CSCF shall add an "nf-addr" header field parameter in the P-Charging-Vector header field with its own address or identifier when generating charging information as specified in 3GPP TS 32.260 [17] if not already available;

 8) in the case: